canonical/platform-engineering-docs/implementation/service-health-guidance/create-dashboard.md

 ## Saturation

-Saturation measures how much of the system's resources are being utilized, including CPU, memory, disk I/O, and other critical resources across various components like databases, task runners, and other services, indicating when the system is nearing its capacity limits.
+Saturation measures how much of the system's resources are being utilized, including CPU, memory, disk I/O and other critical resources across various components like databases, task runners and other services, indicating when the system is nearing its capacity limits.

 What was considered for Synapse: CPU and memory usage of the most resource-consuming unit over the last 5 minutes.